nathaliejeans-zz/tictactoe/README.md

 # tictactoe
-Play a game of Tic Tac Toe with the desktop application that I built using JavaFX &amp; Scenebuilder.
+Play a game of Tic Tac Toe with the desktop application that I built using the principles of Deep Reinforcement Learning!